Daeda1usUK/CTF-Writeups/writeups/HTB/Active.md

 /NglVmQ" changeLogon="0" noChange="1" neverExpires="1" acctDisabled="0"
 userName="a

-In this xml we find the username and a encrypted passsword,m after decriptopnm
+In this xml we find the username and a encrypted passsword,m after decription

 ```bash
 gpp-decrypt